Join the CareCo email list

 Mobility Scooter Driving Advice for When You’re Indoors

+If you plan to use your mobility scooter indoors then the most important things to think about are access and other people.
+The first obstacle of access is whether or not a venue has a ramp or flat entrance for your scooter to travel over.
 Larger buildings will be more likely to have this, but smaller independent businesses may also have access.
 Once inside it’s important to practice safe mobility scooter driving.
 It may be the case that some buildings have a cramped layout or are very busy, so taking things slow is crucial to avoid an accident.
 This also gives time for other people to give you extra space as they can see you coming.
 Of course, if you need to get by a friendly ‘excuse me’ or toot of the horn will get their attention.

 One indoor situation that can prove more difficult is the use of public transport.
 Buses are likely to deny entry to a mobility scooter due to the narrow aisles which would obstruct others.
-This is understandably frustrating, however, if you have smaller scooter it may be worth asking the driver if they will let you on.
+This is understandably frustrating, however, if you have a smaller scooter it may be worth asking the driver if they will let you on.
 For trains you will have a better chance of getting on due to the space by the doors, but double check with the service provider first so you don’t get caught out on your journey.

 Outdoor mobility scooter driving will mostly occur in one of two situations: on the road and in pedestrianised areas.
 Here’s what to do in each situation: